badaix/snapcast/doc/configuration.md

 ### alsa

+Captures audio from an alsa device

 ```sh
 alsa://?name=<name>&device=<alsa device>
 ```

-Snapcast v0.21 can capture audio from alsa, and to capture the output of a player, an alsa loopback device can be used:
+`device` is an alsa device name or identifier, e.g. `default` or `hw:0,0`

+The output of any audio player using alsa can be redirected to Snapcast with help of an alsa loopback device:

 1. setup the alsa loopback device by loading the kernel module:

     ```sh
     sudo modprobe snd-aloop
     ```

+    The loopback device can be created during boot by adding `snd-aloop` to `/etc/modules`

 2. the loopback device should show up in `aplay -l`